-2.9.
+2.10.
 Drain Cover Fill

-Approximately 121,844 cy of DCF was placed within the Squaw Gulch VLF Phase 2B Part 1 area in accordance with the project Technical Specifications.
-Crushed overburden and crushed ore were both used for drain cover fill placement.
+Approximately 74,314 cy of DCF was placed within the Squaw Gulch VLF Phase 2B Part 2 area in accordance with the project Technical Specifications.
+Crushed overburden was used for drain cover fill placement.
 Crushed overburden material from the Cresson Project was processed between September 2013 and November 2014.
 All oversized material was removed from the overburden by screening the material over a vibrating 1 1⁄2 inch screen.
-Crushed ore material was processed in June, July and August 2020.
-Durable ore was sent to the crusher which processed the ore to the 3 inch-minus technical specification.
-After processing, the DCF was stockpiled north of the Squaw Gulch VLF in an area designated by CC&V.
+After processing, the DCF was stockpiled north of the Squaw Gulch VLF in an area designated by CC&V. No crushed ore was used as DCF within the footprint of this report.

-Tezak used 30- and 40-ton articulated haul trucks to haul DCF from the stockpile to the Squaw Gulch VLF Phase 2B Part 1 footprint.
+Tezak used 30- and 40-ton articulated haul trucks to haul DCF from the stockpile to the Squaw Gulch VLF Phase 2B Part 2 footprint.
 The DCF was placed in a minimum 2-foot lift on approved geomembrane by LGP dozers.
-The DCF as-built boundary is shown on Record Drawing No. 10.
+The DCF as-built boundary is shown on Record Drawing No. 7.